 I’ve always loved the idea of making what you love into a business.
-That’s initially why I started our photography business, but blogging felt different and personal, and it took me a while to change my mindset and think of my blog as a business too.
+That’s initially why I started our photography business, but blogging felt oddly different and a lot more personal.
+It took me a while to change my mindset and think of the blog as a business too.
 Soon enough, I discovered a new world of opportunities and also a community of bloggers working toward the same dream of blogging full-time.

 1. Pick a Topic to Blog About